d3/d3-hierarchy/README.md

 <a name="node_each" href="#node_each">#</a> <i>node</i>.<b>each</b>(<i>function</i>) [<>](https://github.com/d3/d3-hierarchy/blob/master/src/hierarchy/each.js "Source")

-Invokes the specified *function* for *node* and each descendant in [breadth-first order](https://en.wikipedia.org/wiki/Breadth-first_search), such that a given *node* is only visited if all nodes of lesser depth have already been visited, as well as all preceeding nodes of the same depth.
+Invokes the specified *function* for *node* and each descendant in [breadth-first order](https://en.wikipedia.org/wiki/Breadth-first_search), such that a given *node* is only visited if all nodes of lesser depth have already been visited, as well as all preceding nodes of the same depth.
 The specified function is passed the current *node*.

 <a name="node_eachAfter" href="#node_eachAfter">#</a> <i>node</i>.<b>eachAfter</b>(<i>function</i>) [<>](https://github.com/d3/d3-hierarchy/blob/master/src/hierarchy/eachAfter.js "Source")